Written by Ryan McGuine //

 America’s chief development finance organ is the Overseas Private Investment Corporation (OPIC).
 Created in 1971, OPIC assists American private companies do business in emerging markets by providing loans to projects that are not commercially viable, insuring against a certain degree of political risk, and supporting private equity funds that invest in new emerging market companies.
 Determining OPIC’s methods outdated and its size tiny, the American Congress passed the BUILD Act in 2018, and it was promptly signed by President Trump.
-The BUILD Act creates the US International Development Finance Corporation (USIDFC), which will be able to invest in equity, provide technical assistance, increase the spending cap from OPIC’s $29bn to $60bn, and act with a preference, rather than a requirement, for US investors.
+The BUILD Act creates the US International Development Finance Corporation (USIDFC), which will be able to invest in equity, provide technical assistance, increase the spending cap from OPIC’s $29 billion to $60 billion, and act with a preference, rather than a requirement, for US investors.

 Of course national development finance cannot be separated from efforts by industrialized countries to promote their vision of world order, turning developing countries into ideological battlegrounds.
 Lately the Chinese government has come under fire for “trapping” developing countries in debt and wielding its creditor status to exert political and cultural influence abroad.
 Insofar as the BUILD Act advances the principles of democracy and individual freedom abroad, it should be welcomed as a counterweight to China’s pragmatic ambivalence toward liberalism.
 However, while the BUILD Act has been promoted in Washington as a measure to counter China’s growing influence, it has different goals and does different things than Chinese development finance.
 As such, the “countering China” point is mostly framing to gain political support.